tho15/vehicle-detection/writeup_template.md

 Visually we can see there are less overlop in all three channel Hog images in YCrCb and RGB color space.
 Combine what we find in color histogram plots, YCrCb seems to be a prefer color space to use.
 Testing the classifier with different color spaces also confirm we get best result from YCrCb color space.

-The code for HOG feature extraction is implemented in function 'get_hog_features' in 'utils.py' file.
+The code for HOG feature extraction is implemented in function `get_hog_features` in `utils.py` file.

 ### Feature parameters